What is the Catholic eBooks Project?

 How are they legal and free?

 The eBooks linked here are those that are already in the public domain (generally those available on Project Gutenberg, Open Library, and Internet Archive, which their own contributors have already checked), or which their authors or publishers have voluntarily put online (as the Holy See does for publications like the Catechism, and as Germain Grisez did for his multi-volume treatise of moral theology, The Way of the Lord Jesus).
-There are NO pirated ebooks linked here; and if you see one, please comment immediately so I can remove the link.
+There are NO pirated ebooks linked here; and if you see one, please comment immediately so we can remove the link.

-By the way, I work on the assumption that if administrators put up an ebook then their pages can be linked to (but the ebook itself will not be copied and placed here), in accordance with what I humbly believe to be a reasonable expectation of privacy online.
+By the way, we work on the assumption that if administrators put up an ebook then their pages can be linked to (but the ebook itself will not be copied and placed here), in accordance with what we humbly believe to be a reasonable expectation of privacy online.
 If this assumption is wrong in the case of your webpage, then please comment immediately so the offending link can be dropped.

 What does it mean that they’re faithful?